coderefinery/manuals/workshop-administration.md

 - Keep time
 - For presentations which have shell commands, create a cheatsheet/reference on the board in real time.
-- Remind people about sticky notes.
+- Remind participants about sticky notes.
 - Make sure we take regular breaks (at least a short break each hour)
 - Give participants some time to also experiment (do not rush the classroom through exercises)
 - Encourage optional feedback at the end of each day on sticky notes